CAOR-XRteam/scener_server/README.md

 ### LLMs and AI Models Choice

-The selection of all AI models for this project was guided by two primary constraints: a commitment to using only **open-source models** and the necessity of operating within a **limited compute environment** (a single NVIDIA RTX 5090 GPU).
+The selection of all AI models for this project was guided by two primary constraints: a commitment to using only open-source models and the necessity of operating within a **limited compute environment** (a single NVIDIA RTX 5090 GPU).
 Consequently, all chosen models have open-access licenses and do not exceed 32 billion parameters, ensuring they can run concurrently on the specified hardware.

 #### LLMs for Scene Composition and Modification
 A significant challenge during development was the ability of LLMs to reliably follow the complex instructions required to compose structured JSON scene descriptions and generate precise JSON Patches for scene modification.
 Many models were tested, but most showed a lack of consistency in adhering to the required output format.

 -   **Chosen Model:** After extensive evaluation, DeepSeek's `deepseek-r1:32B` demonstrated the most robust performance and the highest capability to respect the rigid output schema.
--   **Mitigation Strategy:** To handle cases where it deviates from the format, we have implemented a **post-verification layer**.
+-   **Mitigation Strategy:** To handle cases where it deviates from the format, we have implemented a post-verification layer.
 This system automatically checks the LLM's output for schema compliance.
 If any incoherence is detected, the output is sent back to the LLM along with feedback on the errors, prompting it to self-correct in a subsequent attempt.

 #### Text-to-Image (2D) Generation Model
 The primary consideration for this component was balancing image quality with memory footprint and inference speed.